SaminKirigaya/PHP-fullstack-MVC-framework-with-login-logout-account-edit-and-delete-using-MySqli/README.md

 Just dont use MVC anywhere cause you are not going to put MVC folder inside root, you are just copying everything inside MVC and paste in public_html root.

-Also all other url such as in button or navbar change them to your ip such as https://www.something.com insted of https://localhost/MVC .
+Also all other url such as in button or navbar change them to your ip such as https://www.something.com instead of https://localhost/MVC .

 Any further ques you can ask me in my mail arnobsamin95@gmail.com